piratax007/Detect_wheel_position_DVS_Camera/docs/source/Installation.rst

 DV-GUI
 ------
 `DV-GUI` is a GUI application for visualization of datasets recorded with DV cameras.
-To install `DV-GUI` on other platforms follow the instructions `here <https://docs.inivation.com/software/dv/gui/install.html>`_.
+To install `DV-GUI` on other platforms follow the `instructions <https://docs.inivation.com/software/dv/gui/install.html>`_.

 .. code-block::
     :caption: Installation of `DV-GUI` on Ubuntu 22.04